distillpub/post--multimodal/src/paper.md

 Region Neurons
 </h3>

+<div class="sensitivity-warn">This section will discuss neurons representing regions of the world, and indirectly ethnicity.
+The model’s representations are learned from the internet, and may reflect prejudices and stereotypes, sensitive regional situations, and colonialism.
+Our discussion is intended to be descriptive and frank about what the model learned from the internet, and is not endorsement.</div>

 From local weather and food, to travel and immigration, to language and race: geography is an important implicit or explicit context in a great deal of online discourse.
 Blizzards are more likely to be discussed in  <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 13, 1)}}>Canada</a>.
 Vegemite is more likely to come up in  <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography", 0, 6)}}>Australia</a>.
 Discussion of  <a href="#region-neuron-diagram" onClick={()=>{window.setRegionalState("geography",  0, 5)}}>China</a> is more likely to be in Chinese.

 We find that CLIP models develop <i>region neurons</i> responding to geographic regions.
 These neurons might be seen as vision analogues of geographic information in word embeddings <d-cite bibtex-key="konkol2017geographical"></d-cite>.
 They respond to a wide variety of modalities and facets: country and city names, distinctive architecture, prominent public figures, faces of the most common ethnicity, distinctive clothing, wildlife, and local script (if not roman alphabet).
 If shown a world map, even without labels, these neurons fire selectively for the relevant region on the map.<d-footnote>Map responses seem to be strongest around distinctive geographic landmarks, such as the Gulf Of Carpentaria and Cape York Peninsula for Australia, or the Gulf of Guinea for Africa.</d-footnote>